cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 * Copy the patched `AppleALC.kext` file to `/EFI/CLOVER/kexts/Other`.

-We also need `UsbInjectAll.kext` which I believe is included in the Clover installer.
-I like to [download the latest version of UsbInjectAll here](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) instead.
+We also need `UsbInjectAll.kext` which is not included in the Clover installer.
+I like to [download the latest version of UsbInjectAll here](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/).

 * Copy `UsbInjectAll.kext` (release version, NOT debug) to `/EFI/CLOVER/kexts/Other`.